dpchamps/petal/readme.md

 ### Highly flexible most-certainly-will-change RoadMap

 - [ ]  Parse petal-specific grammar
-   - [x] fork necessary swc crates to start work on parsing
+   - [x] repurpose necessary swc crates to start work on parsing
    - [ ] implement the tentative grammar as outlined but the [type annotations proposal](https://tc39.es/proposal-type-annotations/grammar.html), leveraging mostly existing Typescript parsing constructs in the swc crates
    - [ ] remove typescript syntax support from the swc crates, migrate to an ECMA type annotation proposal syntax